quil-lang/quil/spec/Quil.md

 In general, when acting on a gate G that can be represented as an N x N matrix U = G(p1,...,pk), `FORKED G` produces a 2N x 2N matrix F(G)(p1,...,p2k) = G(p1,...,pk) (+) G(pk+1,...,p2k), where (+) is the direct sum.
-For example, when N=0 and U is the 2 x 2, 1-qubit operator (why won't github let me comment on a line with no diff?)
+For example, when N=0 and U is the 2 x 2, 1-qubit operator

 ```
 [ a b ]